 - UE may expect that the NZP CSI-RS resource set for channel measurement and the NZP-CSI-RS resource set for interference measurement, if any, are configured with the higher layer parameter repetition.

-- [When three Resource Settings are configured, the first one Resource Setting (given by higher layer parameter resourcesForChannelMeasurement) is for channel measurement on SSB or NZP CSI-RS.
-The second one (given by either higher layer parameter csi-IM-ResourcesForInterference) is for interference measurement performed on CSI-IM, where each NZP CSI-RS resource set for channel measurement is associated with one CSI-IM resource for interference measurement.
-The Third one (given by higher layer parameter nzp-CSI-RS-ResourcesForInterference) is for interference measurement performed on 1 port NZP CSI-RS with density 3 REs/RB.]
+- When three Resource Settings are configured, the first one Resource Setting (given by higher layer parameter resourcesForChannelMeasurement) is for channel measurement on SSB or NZP CSI-RS.
+The second one (given by higher layer parameter csi-IM-ResourcesForInterference) is for interference measurement performed on CSI-IM, where each SSB or NZP CSI-RS resource for channel measurement is associated with one CSI-IM resource for interference measurement by the ordering of the SSB or NZP CSI-RS resource for channel measurement and CSI-IM resource for interference measurement in the corresponding resource sets.
+The third one (given by higher layer parameter nzp-CSI-RS-ResourcesForInterference) is for interference measurement performed on 1 port NZP CSI-RS with density 3 REs/RB, where each SSB or NZP CSI-RS resource for channel measurement is associated with one NZP CSI-RS resource for interference measurement by the ordering of the SSB or NZP CSI-RS resource for channel measurement and NZP CSI-RS resource for interference measurement in the corresponding resource sets.
+The number of SSB(s) or CSI-RS resources for channel measurement equals to the number of CSI-IM resources or the number of NZP CSI-RS resources for interference measurement.

+- UE may apply the SSB, or 'QCL-TypeD' RS configured to the NZP CSI-RS resource for channel measurement, as the reference RS for determining 'QCL-TypeD' assumption for the corresponding CSI-IM resource and the corresponding NZP CSI-RS resource for interference measurement configured for one CSI reporting.

+- UE may expect that the NZP CSI-RS resource set for channel measurement and the NZP-CSI-RS resource set for interference measurement are configured with the higher layer parameter repetition.

 *** Unchanged text is omitted ***